 Holliday Park Nature Center

-Hiking gets a lot of attention at Holliday Park, but the year-round fun inside the Holliday Park Nature Center is worth a visit too.
-The space has live animals, a working beehive, baby-friendly toys and books, a loft to explore, and a stream to splash in.
-It’s also free.
+Hiking gets much of the attention at Holliday Park, but the year-round fun inside the Holliday Park Nature Center is worth a visit too.
+Families can see live animals, watch a working beehive, browse children’s books and explore hands-on nature exhibits.
+The indoor stream and play areas give toddlers room to investigate without committing to a full trail walk.

 Dig Dig for Kids